ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 Use the **Start-SPODataAccessGovernanceInsight** command to generate [all reports](data-access-governance-reports.md#access-the-reports-in-the-sharepoint-admin-center) with appropriate filters and parameters

-### Oversharing baseline report using Permissions
+### Oversharing baseline report using permissions

-The definition of ‘oversharing’ can be different for different customers.
-Data access Governance considers ‘number of users’ as one possible pivot to establish a baseline and then track key contributors to potential ‘oversharing’ such as sharing links created and sharing to large groups such as Everyone Except External users in the last 28 days.
-You can define your threshold of 'number of users' below and generate a report of sites that can be accessed by many users, at the time of report generation.
-Hence this is a 'snapshot' report.
+The definition of 'oversharing' can be different for different customers.
+Data access governance considers 'number of users' as one possible pivot to establish a baseline and then track key contributors of potential 'oversharing' such as sharing links created and sharing to large groups such as 'Everyone Except External users' in the last 28 days.
+You can define your threshold of 'number of users' and generate a report of sites that many users access, at the time of report generation.
+This report is considered a 'snapshot' report.

 ```powershell
 Start-SPODataAccessGovernanceInsight -ReportEntity PermissionedUsers -ReportType Snapshot -Workload SharePoint -CountOfUsersMoreThan 100 -Name "ReportForTestingLatestFixes"
 ```

-This generates a list of all sites where more than 100 users can access any content within the site.
+This command generates a list of all sites where more than 100 users can access any content within the site.
 More information about the list of sites and how to interpret the results is provided [here](data-access-governance-reports.md#understanding-the-oversharing-baseline-report).

 > [!NOTE]
-> Currently the report consists of both SharePoint sites and OneDrive accounts and can generate upto 1M sites/accounts.
+> Currently the report consists of both SharePoint sites and OneDrive accounts and can generate up to 1M sites and/or accounts.

 ### Sharing link reports

 These reports are useful in identifying sites which are active in collaboration and hence needs quicker intervention to mitigate any potential oversharing risk.
-These 'RecentActivity' based reports idenfity sites which are generating the most number of sharing links in the last 28 days.
+These 'RecentActivity' based reports identify sites which are generating the most number of sharing links in the last 28 days.

 #### Anyone sharing links created in last 28 days